nikkitissen/airbnb_30daysrule/README.md

 ## Motivation

-With the introduction of the 30-day rule, renters have less time to achieve the breakeven point.
+With the introduction of the 30-day rule, renters have less time to cover their related expenses.
 Hence, it is logical that the prices rise.
 But does the announcement indeed have a significant effect?
 If so, how much do the prices rise?

 ## Method and results